 What Does The New ONVIF Profile T Cover?

 At the end of this past October, ONVIF finalized the release of Profile T, the latest part of the ONVIF Standard.
 First introduced in 2008 as an open collaboration between some of the most trusted names in the security industry, ONVIF sought to create an industry-wide standard for IP surveillance cameras and hardware, in order to ensure compatibility amongst brands.
-Profile T comes during a time of rapid increase and innovation in video streaming and analytics intelligence, offering more feature sets for metadata streaming and analytics than its predecessor, Profile S.
+Profile T offers more feature sets for metadata streaming and analytics than its predecessor, Profile S.

 Today’s surveillance cameras and systems make far greater use of bandwidth and storage than past systems, and properly and effectively managing those systems continues to become increasingly more common.
-Profile T was released with these requirements in mind, with a new media service that offers support for video streaming and compression in H.264 – the most common codec used in IP surveillance cameras and Video Management Systems – as well as H.265.
+Profile T was released with these requirements in mind, with a new media service that offers support for video streaming and compression in H.264 (common codec) as well as H.265.